Immunization and Childhood Diseases

 Children are more at risk of contracting communicable diseases because of their age, their personal hygiene and because of close contact with other children.
 Some childhood diseases can be very dangerous and sometimes fatal.
 In Ontario, children can receive vaccines against most childhood diseases free of charge.

 Usually, children are immunized at an early age.
-However, between the ages of 14 and 16, they will need a booster for diphtheria, tetanus and pertussis.
+However, between the ages of 14 and 16 they will need a booster for diphtheria, tetanus and pertussis (due 10 years after they’ve received their 4-6 year vaccine).
 In Grade 7, children will be able to receive the hepatitis B and meningitis vaccines free of charge at their school.
 Girls in Grade 8 can receive the HPV vaccine free of charge at their school.
+Beginning in 2016-2017, the HPV vaccine will be administered free of charge to girls and boys in Grade 7.Immunization Requirements for Children Enrolled in Schools

 Immunization Clinics : You can get routine vaccines for children at the weekly Immunization Clinics.